 She was formerly a student and then Prize Research Fellow at Nuffield College Oxford (1984-89) and a lecturer at the London School of Economics (1989-94).
 She returned to Oxford in 1994, becoming a Reader in 1999 and Professor in 2005.
 She has served on the Research College of the Economic and Social Science Research Council (ESRC - 2005-08); on the Advisory Panel of The Leverhulme Trust (2013- present) and the Projects Committee of The British Academy (2013- present).
 She was elected a Fellow of The British Academy in 2012.

 She has held visiting fellowships at universities in Germany, Israel, America, and Australia.
 Since 2007 she has also held the position of Conjoint Professor in the Law Faculty at the University of New South Wales, Sydney where she is a regular visitor.

 She has served on the editorial boards of many journals: currently these include the Criminal Law Review, Punishment and Society, International Journal of Criminal Law Education, Australian and New Zealand Journal of Criminology, and the Oxford Comparative Law Forum.

 She has been a member of the Editorial Board of the Oxford University Press monograph series Clarendon Series in Criminology since 1994 and served as General Editor of the series from 2010-12.
-Professor Zedner has just finished co-directing with Andrew Ashworth a three-year study of Preventive Justice generously funded by the Arts and Humanities Research Council, which re-assesses the foundations for the range of coercive measures that states now take in the name of crime prevention and public protection.
-Their co-authored monograph Preventive Justice will be published by Oxford University Press in April 2014.
+Professor Zedner's current research focuses on the foundations for coercive measures taken by the states in the name of crime prevention and public protection, including indefinite detention of 'dangerous' offenders, counter-terrorism laws and policies, and the policing of immigration.